 In the Continuous DevOps process, a web or mobile app changes from development to testing to deployment.
 The continuous testing process helps the developer to find risks, address them and improve the quality of the product.
 It also executes automated tests as a part of software delivery lifeline to get immediate feedback on business risks associated with it.

 Test Analytics for Continuous Testing

 During continuous integration and testing, test analytics serve as a major tool that helps you increase your user and customer experience.
-According to Gartner, to Gartner, real-time analytics precise, faster, and effective decisions that conventional ones.
+According to Gartner, real-time analytics precise, faster, and effective decisions that conventional ones.

 The test analytics calculate risk, and the amount of testing necessary.
 It also leads to quick identification and warnings through which an organization can deliver fast solutions to fix issues and provide high-quality products.

 Moreover, it also offers analytical insights that uncover ways to reduce expenses.
 With this, the payoff of test analytics is quite clear and beneficial.

 Agile teams are aware that they need to practice continuous testing.
 But there are instances when process decays, does not expand, or desired results are not achieved.